cornell-ece2400/ece2400-docs/docs/ece2400-T01-intro-c.md

 use two dots to the left of line 9 to indicate the two calls to the `square` function.

-??? question "Activity 9: Complex Function Call"
+??? question "Activity 9: State Diagram for mul/odd Function Calls"

     Consider the following program which includes two simple functions: one to calculate whether or not a given parameter is odd, and one to